Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Numerical Experiments

-\paragraph{First experiment} For the first experiment we generate a test set of desired states, which contains $20$ different desired states for each value of $S\in\{3,6,10,15,20\}$.
-Each desired state $\ybar$ in this test set is a solution of (the discretized version of) \eqref{eq:PDE_MINLPpaper} with $S$ active sources in the right-hand side and the centers of these sources are randomly distributed over $\Ot = [0.1,0.9]^2$.
+In general, we create an instance of our optimal control problem by generating a desired state $\ybar$ that is a solution of (the discretized version of) \eqref{eq:PDE_MINLPpaper} with $S$ active sources in the right-hand side and the centers of these sources are randomly distributed over $\Ot = [0.1,0.9]^2$.
 The height and width of these sources coincide with the values that were used for the source-grid in Section \ref{sec:4_4_MINLPpaper}.
-Clearly, the combinatorial complexity of the optimization problem corresponding to such a desired state increases drastically for larger values of $S$ and this will be a good challenge for \cplexmiqp as well as Algorithm \ref{algo:some_Bologna_Algorithm} throughout the various experiments.
+Clearly, the combinatorial complexity of the optimization problem corresponding to such a desired state increases drastically for larger values of $S$.
 To further illustrate the optimization problem here, Figure \ref{fig:figure1_MINLPpaper} exemplarily shows two desired states, one for $S=3$ and one for $S=20$, where the white stars depict $\tilde{x}_1,\dots , \tilde{x}_l$, the centers of the source grid introduced in Section \ref{sec:4_4_MINLPpaper}, and the red stars depict the centers of the $S$ active sources in $\ybar$.